Tsiri/RHEIA/docs/sphinx/energy system models.rst

 the analysis should be conducted with climate data that corresponds to the energy demand profiles.
 Therefore, we adopt the `Typical Meteorological Year data <https://nsrdb.nrel.gov/data-sets/archives.html>`_ and `hourly electricity demand data <https://openei.org/datasets/dataset/commercial-and-residential-hourly-load-profiles-for-all-tmy3-locations-in-the-united-states>`_ provided by the National Renewable Energy Laboratory, as the former is used to construct the latter.
-To adapt the climate and demand profiles to the considered location, `Codeminders <http://www.codeminders.com/weather_similarity/>`_ allows comparing meteorological data accumulated over more than a hundred years from weather stations worldwide.
+As these databases contain information only on locations in the United States of America, `Codeminders <http://www.codeminders.com/weather_similarity/>`_ allows identifying the location in the United States of America with similar climate conditions than the location of interest.
+In addition, the cultural differences in electricity demand between the location in the USA and the location of interest is considered by scaling the annual electricity demand, based on the database from `Odysee-Mure https://www.odyssee-mure.eu/publications/efficiency-by-sector/households/electricity-consumption-dwelling.html>`_ (for European locations).
 The method of converting the demand to the specified location has been presented by Montero Carrero et al. :cite:`Engine2019`.

 In the provided hydrogen-based energy systems dependend on the solar irradiance, the yearly annual solar irradiance is provided as a model parameter in the form of a relative number